Annick Wilmotte

-Annick Wilmotte is a Belgian Antarctic researcher, best known for her research on the diversity and ecology of Antarctic cyanobacterial microflora.
-A genus of Antarctic cyanobacteria, called Wilmottia was named after her in recognition of her work in this field.
+Annick Wilmotte is a Belgian Antarctic researcher best known for her research on the diversity and ecology of Antarctic cyanobacterial microflora.
+A genus of Antarctic cyanobacteria called Wilmottia was named after her in recognition of her work in this field.

 Early life and education

-Wilmotte completed her MSc (Botanical Sciences) at the University of Liège in 1982.
+Wilmotte completed her MSc in Botanical Sciences) at the University of Liège in 1982.
 Her thesis investigated the use of epiphytic marine cyanobacteria as indicators of pollution of Calvi Bay, Corsica, France.
-She subsequently completed her PhD in Botanical Sciences from the University of Liège.
+She subsequently completed her PhD in Botanical Sciences at the University of Liège.
 The title of her thesis was "Contribution to the taxonomic and ecological characterisation of marine epiphytic Oscillatoriaceae (Cyanophyceae) of the experimental cultivation and nucleic acid studies".